 WE ARE TIRED OF COLLABORATIONS

-At least, high-low collabs such Ikea and Virgil Abloh.
-Ultra-hype collaborations seem to have reached their peak as most respondents feel that fashion has been deemed too redundant to have the strength and excitement for yet another limited series of something—typically at a steeper price tag than the usual merch, and if we're being realistic about it, we simply don’t need it at all.
-Disruption of this kind of elitist fashion landscape has done its job and it's time for it to take a break (or perhaps a full retirement).
+At least, high-low collabs such as Ikea and Virgil Abloh.
+Ultra-hype collaborations seem to have reached their peak as most respondents feel that fashion has been deemed too redundant to have the strength and excitement for yet another limited series of something—typically at a steeper price tag than the usual merch, and if we’re being realistic about it, we simply don’t need it at all.
+Disruption of this kind of elitist fashion landscape has done its job and it’s time for it to take a break (or perhaps a full retirement).